joonseoJ/simpleATMcontroller/README.md

 * Else if you are on Windows, choose "main" or "window"
 * Else if you are on Linux, choose "main" or "linux"

+## Trouble shooting
+### When "make" command returns error
+Object files created from another branch could make error.
+Erase everything inside 'obj' folder and try again.

+### I can't deposit or withdraw money
+Unit of the dollar is integer.
+So decimal or number bigger than 2147483647 is not valid.

 ## How to compile project?
 You need <b>g++</b>, <b>make</b> to compile source code.